souza-eab/full_waveform_lidar_training/README.md

 6. Define Your Study Area
 Set your area of interest (AOI) by defining a bounding box with geographic coordinates (longitude and latitude).
+Python
 aoi_bbox = [min_longitude, min_latitude, max_longitude, max_latitude]
+'''

-7. Run processing: Execute the main processing block to download and analyze data
+6. Run processing: Execute the main processing block to download and analyze data

-8. Visualize waveforms: Use the waveform visualization module to analyze individual shots
+7. Visualize waveforms: Use the waveform visualization module to analyze individual shots

 ## Study Area Configuration